 - MESA (Moving to End Sexual Assault)/ Rape Crisis Team 303-443-7300

-The Office of Victim Assistance will work with you to meet your needs if you are also using any other resources.
-If you connect with someone after hours, but still have questions about University related issues, we can answer questions for you.
+The Office of Victim Assistance will work with you to meet your needs and are happy to collaborate if you are also using any other resources.
+If you connect with someone after hours, but still have questions about University related issues, please follow up when we open so we can answers your questions.

-If you are in immediate danger call 911:
+If you are in immediate danger call 911 or go to your nearest emergency room:

 - Campus phones will connect with the University of Colorado Police.